 - Abundant natural resources (oil, gas and metals)

 - Floating of the ruble since November 2014

 - Macroeconomic stability: strong public and external accounts that ensure resilience to external hazards

 - Efforts to clean up the banking sector (469 institutions in May 2019 compared with about 900 in 2013)

 - Dependent on hydrocarbon prices

 - No trade agreements beyond immediate neighbours

 - Dependent on foreign technology

-- Poor infrastructure and lack of investment
+- Weak infrastructure aggravated by lack of investment

 - US and European sanctions hindering offshore field development and innovation